Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Conclusion and outlook

-We have investigated the distribution of vortices in a two dimensional disordered superconductor by a completely microscopic approach based on the solution of the BdG equations in the presence of a random potential and a perpendicular magnetic field introduced in the Peierls approximation.
-This is in contrast with most of previous calculations in the literature where the starting point is the semi-phenomenological Ginzburg Landau equations evaluated in the saddle point limit or by using the XY model and Montecarlo techniques.
+We have investigated the distribution of vortices in a two dimensional disordered superconductor by a completely microscopic approach based on the solution of BdG equations in the presence of a random potential and a magnetic flux introduced in the Peierls approximation.
+This is in contrast with most of previous calculations in the literature where the starting point is the semi-phenomenological Ginzburg Landau equations evaluated in the saddle point limit or by using the XY model and Monte-Carlo techniques.
 Until recently, our approach was not practically feasible because of limitations in the lattice size and therefore in the number of vortices that can be produced.
-Although limitations still exist, the rapid development of computational resources has made possible to obtain results for a range of parameters not far from the one corresponding to weakly coupled metallic superconductors.
-The main results of this research are the observation, for a disorder strength not too strong, of different transitions in the vortex lattice as field strength increases.
+Although limitations still exist, the rapid development of computational resources, and the use of state of the art numerical techniques, has made possible to obtain results for a range of parameters not far from the one corresponding to weakly coupled metallic superconductors and to simulate a sufficient number of vortices to investigate different lattice configurations.

+One of main results of this research is the observation, for a disorder strength not too strong, of different transitions in the vortex lattice as field strength increases.
 As was expected, for sufficiently weak disorder, a perturbed Abrikosov lattice is the configuration with lower energy.
-For a slightly stronger magnetic field, the dominant configuration is instead a rectangular lattice.
-A further increase in the field strength leads to the Bragg's glass phase characterized by short-range vortex repulsion but no clear evidence of further Bragg's peaks which indicates loss of any discrete translation symmetry though vortices are still well separated.
+For a slightly stronger magnetic flux, the dominant configuration is instead a rectangular lattice.
+A further increase in the field strength leads to the vortex repulsion phase characterized by short-range vortex repulsion but no clear evidence of further Bragg's peaks which indicates loss of any discrete translation symmetry though vortices are still well separated.

+In the strong disorder region, we do not observe any vortex lattice symmetry but strong vortex repulsion persists as in the vortex repulsion phase.
+A further increase of disorder, or magnetic flux, still inside the superconducting side where global phase coherence holds, leads to the strong suppression of vortex repulsion.
+Indeed, the absence of vortex repulsion makes at times difficult to distinguish individual vortices.